Relativistic Space-Charge Field Calculation by Interpolation-Based Treecode: Results and discussion

 \subsection{Particle beam with single momentum}

 We first consider particles randomly uniformly distributed in the unit cube $[0,1]^3$ where each particle has the same momentum $\bm{p}=(0,0,p_0)$ with $p_0=(\gamma^2-1)^{1/2}$.
-The space-charge field (both E- and B-field) experienced by each particle in the system is computed by the following methods: \begin{compactenum} \item brute-force method, \item a treecode called “Treecode-Uniform” using the conventional admissibility condition (\hyperref[alg:stretched_admissible]{Algorithm~\ref*{alg:stretched_admissible}} with $\bm{s}=(1,1,1)$), \item a treecode called “Treecode-Stretch” using the stretched admissibility condition and the subdivision strategy with stretch (\hyperref[alg:stretched_admissible]{Algorithm~\ref*{alg:stretched_admissible}} with $\bm{s}=(1,1,\overline{\gamma})$), \item a treecode called “Treecode-AVGRF” using the average rest-frame approach (\hyperref[alg:treecode_AVGRF]{Algorithm~\ref*{alg:treecode_AVGRF}}). \end{compactenum} The result from brute-force method serves as a reference to evaluate the speedup and the relative error of different treecodes.
+The space-charge field (both E- and B-field) experienced by each particle in the system is computed by the following methods: \begin{compactenum} \item brute-force method where the non-approximated kernel function $\bm{k}$ in~\eqref{eq:treecode_exact_k_kernel} is used, \item a treecode called “Treecode-Uniform” using the conventional admissibility condition (\hyperref[alg:stretched_admissible]{Algorithm~\ref*{alg:stretched_admissible}} with $\bm{s}=(1,1,1)$), \item a treecode called “Treecode-Stretch” using the stretched admissibility condition and the subdivision strategy with stretch (\hyperref[alg:stretched_admissible]{Algorithm~\ref*{alg:stretched_admissible}} with $\bm{s}=(1,1,\overline{\gamma})$), \item a treecode called “Treecode-AVGRF” using the average rest-frame approach (\hyperref[alg:treecode_AVGRF]{Algorithm~\ref*{alg:treecode_AVGRF}}). \end{compactenum} The result from brute-force method serves as a reference to evaluate the speedup and the relative error of different treecodes.
 The measured error is the maximal relative error in the electrical and magnetic field,

 where $N$ is the number of particles in the system.
 The space-charge fields $\bm{f}^{t}_{i}$ and $\bm{f}^{b}_{i}$ experienced by the $i$-th particle are computed by treecode and the brute-force method, respectively.
 The result is shown in \hyperref[fig:monomom_errors]{Figure~\ref*{fig:monomom_errors}}.
 As illustrated by \hyperref[fig:monomom_errors_a]{Figure~\ref*{fig:monomom_errors_a}}, Treecode-Uniform has large errors and this supports our argument in the beginning that the conventional treecode cannot be used directly for relativistic particle beams.
 On the other hand, as demonstrated in \hyperref[fig:monomom_errors_b]{Figure~\ref*{fig:monomom_errors_b}} and \hyperref[fig:monomom_errors_c]{Figure~\ref*{fig:monomom_errors_c}}, the two proposed treecodes can effectively treat the problem of a relativistic particle beam.
 Also, we can observe that the errors computed by Treecode-Stretch and Trecode-AVGRF look the same.
 The reason is that both methods result in equivalent ways to subdivide the particle clusters and to determine the admissible clusters.
 In Treecode-AVGRF, the particles' spatial distribution gets boosted along the longitudinal direction after the relativity transformation depicted in \hyperref[fig:treecode-avgrf_schematic]{\hyperref[fig:treecode-avgrf_schematic]{Figure~\ref*{fig:treecode-avgrf_schematic}}}.
 In Treecode-Stretch, the particles' spatial distribution stays unchanged in the lab-frame but the subdivision and the admissibility condition involve a stretch factor related to the Lorentz boost.